Bharat Biotech says Covaxin booster shot neutralises both Omicron & Delta

+Vaccine maker Bharat Biotech claimed that its Covaxin booster dose can neutralise both the Omicron and Delta variants of SARS-CoV-2.

-Bharat Biotech said on Wednesday a booster shot of its Covaxin Covid-19 vaccine administered six months after the last of two doses neutralises both the Omicron and Delta variants of the coronavirus.
+The Hyderabad-based company cited the results from a study conducted at Emory University, Atlanta, USA “demonstrating that sera from subjects who received a booster dose of Covaxin six months after getting a primary two-dose neutralised the Omicron and Delta variants.”

-The study was conducted at the Emory Vaccine Center in Atlanta based on blood serum collected from 13 individuals, 28 days after their booster shot.
-It was sponsored by Bharat Biotech's partner Ocugen Inc.
+The central government has recently initiated the administration of Covid-19 vaccine third dose, at a time when the Omicron variant is spreading like wildfire.

 Check out DH's latest videos: